 Who we are: Brown Bagging for Calgary’s Kids (BB4CK) is a mission-focused grassroots organization, working to build and strengthen communities that ensure every child has enough to eat at school.
 Our team is small, working together in our areas of strength to ensure we can have broad impact in our community.

-A typical day for you in the role of Communications Coordinator will include the following key responsibilities:
+The role of Kitchen Assistant will include the following key responsibilities:

 This opportunity might be for you if you:

 - Are passionate about BB4CK’s mission, and want to engage others in feeding kids